New York Catastrophic Injury Lawyers

 What Type of Compensation Is Available?

 After a catastrophic injury, you should speak with a personal injury attorney from Harris Keenan & Goldfarb.
 We can help determine the type of compensation you may be owed.
-While it is difficult to place a value on your case, with our vast experience in this type of accident, we can provide an assessment of what the insurance company or companies may be liable to pay.
+While it is difficult to value your case, with our vast experience in this type of accident, we can assess what the insurance company or companies may be liable to pay.

 Compensation is broken up into two categories: economic and non-economic compensation.
 Economic costs are concrete and tangible expenses for which you have receipts.
 Non-economic costs are subjective losses that you suffered from the accident.
-In many cases, after a catastrophic injury, you may be compensated for both economic and non-economic damages.
+In many cases, you may be compensated for economic and non-economic damages after a catastrophic injury.